JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 In the case of K8s, it means we will be using more than one pod to run Kafka Connect.

 :::warning
-Be aware that these two modes are using different class paths, so if you are doing changes inside the docker and you are running the single mode in local but distributed in production, you might have different results.
+Be aware that these two modes use different class paths, so if you are doing changes inside the docker and you are running the single mode locally but distributed in production, you might have different results.
 I strongly recommend to check manually which are the class paths in each case using something like
 ```bash
 ps aux | grep java